 Unique Engagement Tracking Events

-If you would like to view how many of your messages were opened at least once, you can on the Engagement Tracking Page select the "First Events Only" item in the drop-down "Options" menu.
+If you would like to view how many of your messages were opened at least once, on the Engagement Tracking Report page you can select the "First Events Only" item in the drop-down "Options" menu.
 This will factor out any clicks, opens, or unsubscribe requests that occur more than once per message sent.

 The following details should be taken into consideration when using the Engagement Tracking feature: